OpenRailAssociation/osrd-website/content/users/docs/technical-and-physical-choices.en.md

 - **Many trains simulation** where a real dynamic simulation is run.

 In both cases, during the simulation, the train is supposed to follow some speed instructions.
 These are modeled in OSRD with space/speed curves called envelopes.
 There are two kinds of envelopes:
-- Envelopes coming **from infrastructure and rolling stock data**, such as the max speed of the line and the max speed of the train; these are inputs to our calculation and they are not physically accurate because they are not the results of a real integration of the physical movement equations.
+- Envelopes coming **from infrastructure and rolling stock data**, such as the max speed of the line and the max speed of the train ; these are inputs to our calculation and they are not physically accurate because they are not the results of a real integration of the physical movement equations.
 - Envelopes resulting **from a real integration** of the physical movement equations.

 These contain also information about time.